 Chuck-a-duck fundraisers, also called rubber duck fundraisers, are a church activity that involves exactly what it sounds like.
 Participants in the fundraiser chuck rubber ducks at a target.

 Those who get closest to the bullseye of the target are the winners.
-Chuck-a-duck fundraisers may sound simple, but they’re actually a lot of fun–not just for kids.
-Adults really get into them, too.
-They’re really perfect for the whole family.
+Chuck-a-duck fundraisers may sound simple, but they’re actually a lot of fun—and not just for kids.
+Adults really get into them too.
+They’re great for the whole family.

-Think large cutouts of dinosaur bones, caveman exhibits, mockups of famous paintings; get creative with it!
-The best way to entice teens and young adults as well as young kids is to offer a late-night dance party as well as game stations throughout the event.
+Think large cutouts of dinosaur bones, caveman exhibits, mockups of famous paintings.
+Get creative with it!
+The best way to entice teens and young adults, as well as young kids, is to offer a late-night dance party and game stations throughout the event.

 People love to show off their prized pooches.
 Why not give them an arena and the possibility to take home a blue ribbon for old Sparky?

-You can have prizes for every sort of category (“Waggiest tail,” “Shiniest coat,” “Cutest bark,” etc.).
-If you charge entrance fees to the show as well as for each participant, this easy fundraiser is bound to rake in some moola.
+You can have prizes for every sort of category (“waggiest tail,” “shiniest coat,” “cutest bark,” etc.).
+If you charge entrance fees to the show and for each participant, this easy fundraiser is bound to rake in some moola.